oVirt/ovirt-site/source/uncategorized/draftdownload.html.md

 ### Supported Guest Distributions

 Once oVirt is installed and running, you can proceed to install any number of supported operating systems as guest virtual machines.
-The updated table lists what operating systems are supported as guests.
+The expandable table lists what operating systems are supported as guests.

 | Operating System                                                                                                                    | Architecture   |     | SPICE support |
 |-------------------------------------------------------------------------------------------------------------------------------------|----------------|-----|---------------|